TheUKDave/django-test/README.md

 ### Task 2

 The accounts app has a tests.py, which has 2 tests, one of which fails.

-Why does the test fail?
-How can you change the application to fix the test?
+Change the application to fix the test.

 ### Task 3